Three 5G Hub Review | Is Three 5G Broadband Any Good?

 Three 5G Hub unboxing & setup

-After placing the order, our 5G Hub arrived in the mail in two business days.
+After placing the order online, our 5G Hub arrived in the mail in two business days.

 Inside the box, you’ll find: